 Cost: Varies according to event.

 I love sharing your tips for great things to see and do in London, so do keep sending them to me.
-It doesn’t have to be something new or different, just something which you think is great and would recommend to others.
-This month I have these three recommendations for you – thank you Sarah, Annabel and Matthew for sharing them:
+It doesn’t have to be something new or different, just an experience which you enjoyed and would recommend to others.
+This month I have these two recommendations for you – thank you Sarah and Matthew for sharing them:

 Greenwich and the Cutty Sark